skienzmatishun/rippreport/content/p/paradise-lost/index.md

 ---
-title: "PARADISE LOST"
+title: PARADISE LOST
 date: 2018-06-07
-thumbnail: "img/paradise-lost.png"
+thumbnail: img/paradise-lost.png
 categories:
 - authors
 authors:
 - ripp-report
+alttags: "Map outline of Florida highlighting coastal areas impacted by population growth and infrastructure challenges"
 ---
 Submitted by: <a href="#">Chris Warner</a>

 Dear Editor: The citizens of Myrtle Beach, South Carolina and Destin, Florida were bushwhacked.
 They never saw it coming.
 Or did they?